 - Most companies will only write long-term care policies to individuals between ages of 40 and 84.

 These are only guidelines and not rules for obtaining long-term care insurance, and you will need to consult your agent on the policies details and requirements.
-We offer long term care insurance in Springerville, Arizona including the Chicago, Dallas, Denver, Miami, and St, Louis areas.
+We offer long term care insurance in Oregon, Illinois including the Dixon, Mount Morris, Rock Falls, Rockford, and Sterling areas.